w3c/wai-curricula/content/developing-accessible-content.md

 * Explain some key terms of accessibility from a developers' perspective.
 * Provide guidance about making several web components accessible for:
   * Keyboard-only users.
-  * Screen reader users.
-  * Users of magnification.
+  * Users with visual disabilities.
   * High contrast users.
-  * Users with mobility impairments.
+  * Users with motor disabilities.
   * Users with hearing disabilities.
   * Users with cognitive disabilities.
+  * Older people.

 These modules follow a universal design approach.
 They provide advice on a component basis for different types of scenarios and users.